NPS-DEEP/hashdb/doc/announce_1.0.1.md

 * Fix the command test so that it does not add a database to itself.
 This is an error condition and it can corrupt the database.
 * Add more validation checks to the commands test set.
 * Add the Users Manual to the distribution.
+* Reorganize and add content to the Users Manual.
 * Organize the commands in the usage text into categories, and fix and clarify usage language.
 * Set endian module to revision sha1=05ac935 since the newer endian module is not compatible with available Boost versions.
 * Improve usability of the deduplicate command by creating the target database if it is not already there.